 - Job Outlook Factor (measuring optimism that adequate work is available): RI held at 35th.

 - Freedom Factor (measuring the level of work against reliance on welfare programs): RI fell one spot to 42nd.

 - Prosperity Factor (measuring the financial motivation of income versus taxes): RI held at 46th.

-FOR IMMEDIATE RELEASE: January 26, 2017
+FOR IMMEDIATE RELEASE: May 3, 2017

 Rhode Island’s poor JOI and FPI rankings are personified by Robert Martinez, a US Navy veteran, who fought a losing battle against oppressive local government regulations and a statewide hostile business climate that has derailed his dream of forging a better quality of life for himself by developing a successful mobile food vendor business.

-The Center’s monthly JOI report is based on state and local tax collection data from a a variety of federal agencies including the U.S. Census and on income data from the Bureau of Economic Analysis (BEA).
+The Center’s monthly JOI report is based on state and local tax collection data from a variety of federal agencies including the U.S. Census and on income data from the Bureau of Economic Analysis (BEA).

 Rhode Island has not gained ground on the national JOI metric, remaining – as it has for years – in the bottom five among all states.
 JOI is a broader and more accurate measure of employment and well-being than the traditionally cited and highly narrow unemployment rate, which has fluctuated more dramatically in recent years for Rhode Island, but which is not an accurate barometer of economic growth or family prosperity.

 Supporting the findings of the JOI metric, Rhode Island also ranks 48th in the Family Prosperity Index, the broadest national measure of family well-being.

 For a description of JOI and its three sub-factors, click here.